 Big tent/small barn ag

-Groundswell and Carbon Calling are two farming conferences where big names, big kit, big ideas and innovative ‘pilot’ sessions seek to share information en masse.
-So many fresh ways ‘to do’ knowledge exchange without [always] rolling out the top 15% quartile progressives in the field.
+Groundswell and Carbon Calling are two farming conferences where big names, big kit, big ideas and innovative ‘pilot’ sessions seek to share information in fresh ways.
+There are also creative ways ‘to do’ knowledge exchange without [always] just hearing from those top 15% quartile progressives in the field.
 (Apply for details)

 Party fringe beavers

 It’s just another way to engage in environmental dialogue.
-Oh, and introduce two people who have never met but have stuff in common.
+Oh, and introduce two people who have never met but have stuff in common – “yes I’m the NFU designed to lead on trees”.

 Field intel diversity

-‘[Climate] resilient development benefits from drawing on diverse knowledge (high confidence)’ ref para c.6 of the IPCC’s 6th Assessment.
-This might explain a necessity to undertake ‘field intel’ trips to ground-truth what’s going on out there by learning what people are really thinking, feeling and doing – not just what they are saying.
+‘[Climate] resilient development benefits from drawing on diverse knowledge (high confidence)’ appears in para c.6 of the IPCC’s 6th Assessment.
+This might explain my need to undertake ‘field intel’ trips to ground-truth what’s going on out there by learning what people are really thinking, feeling and doing – not just what they are saying.

 Fruit, cow, supermarket, tree

-The amount of stuff I learn from people, face-to-face, when on site is still mind-blowing.
-See the agroforestry fruit trees below and note the impact of change in soil type from fen black to clay cap on the trees.
-The roots of the oat crop indicated the ability of soils to ‘healthily’ handle pesticides required to increase yield productivity.
+The amount of stuff I continue to learn from people, face-to-face, still blows my mind.
+Seeing the agroforestry fruit trees below and noting the impact of soil change from fen black to clay cap on the trees highlighted the site-specific context of land use.
+The state of crop’s roots indicate the ability of farmland to ‘healthily’ handle pesticides which may be required to increase yield productivity – yet again highlighting the importance of soils.

-Fen land areas exhausted by extractive veg growing with failing land drains are worth more to society as peat rewetting projects.
-Unspoken well-executed mixed tree species planting in upland areas and lowland ditch wiggling without impact on food production.
+Fenland exhausted by extractive vegetable growing, alongside failing land drains, may be worth more to society (and farmers) as peat rewetting projects.
+There’s more room for well-executed mixed tree species planting in upland areas and lowland ditch wiggling without impact on food production.
 I could go on….

 Land drains and wiggled ditches

-Optimising land does not dogma employ.
+Optimising land use does not dogma employ.
 This can be hard to stomach (exhibit A: an interview with Prof Charles Godfray – a land use academic) when change is never easy.
-And it’s really tough for a long-term, cash flow poor, asset rich multi contested narrative rural sector.
-And can often seem unjust.
+And it’s really tough for a long-term, cashflow-poor, asset-rich multi contested narrative rural sector.
+And it can often seem unjust.

 For all the wins-wins we seek, reality involves trade-offs.
-These can be easier to navigate if honest upfront conversations are framed with humility with the aim of seeking to build trust; rather than coming from the position of being ‘on the right side of history’.
-Even if embracing nuance comes with its downsides.
+These can be easier to navigate if honest upfront conversations are framed with humility aiming to build trust; perhaps rather than approaching from a position of being ‘on the right side of history’.

 Disrupting space for dialogue

-Creating space is required to help a diverse range of communities (including under/misrepresented rural ones) be part of this change.
-It’s not easy standing loudly united while continuing to having quiet value-judgement-free conversations.
-But these conversations are required (in public or in pubs) – from break the status quo, build trust and create opportunities around building resilience for the changes ahead.
+Creating space is required to help a diverse range of communities (including under/misrepresented rural ones).
+It’s not easy to stand, loudly united, while having quiet conversations at the same time – especially when nuance comes with its downside.
+But these conversations are required (both in public and in pubs) – from move the status quo, build trust and create opportunities around building resilience for the changes ahead.

 Adaptive thinking